crossbeam-rs/rfcs/text/2017-09-04-generalized-scope.md

 # Motivation

-The `unprotected` function provides a `Scope` without pinning the thread, where the caller thread is the only one accessing atomics.
+The `unprotected` function provides a `Scope` without pinning the thread, where the caller thread is either (1) the only one accessing atomics, or (2) no threads are modifying atomics (think: reader-writer locks).
 Assuming this, we can **immediately** deallocate and drop objects in an unprotected scope.
 However, even in an unprotected scope, the `defer_free` and `defer_drop` functions defers freeing and dropping the objects until the scope is over.
 Even worse, if a lot of pieces of garbage are created, they are moved to the global garbage queue.